pwitkiewicz/Blockchain/README.md

 * Blocks with proof of work
 * Serialization for singlethreaded.Blockchain class
 * Initial version for multithreaded version
+* Serialization for multithreaded.Blockchain class
+* Launching multi- or single-threaded version based on command line argument

 ## To do
-* Multithreaded serialization
-* Launching multi- or single-threaded version based on command line argument
-* ...
+* incorporating messages into the blockchain